Code-Institute-Submissions/escaperoomms1/README.md

 Booking page – languages used – HTML, CSS

 Booking page wireframe desktop

 ![booking wireframe](https://raw.githubusercontent.com/alisadiq91/escaperoomms1/master/assets/images/booking-wireframe.jpg "booking wireframe")

 Booking page wireframe mobile

 ![booking wireframe mobile](https://raw.githubusercontent.com/alisadiq91/escaperoomms1/master/assets/images/booking-wireframe-mobile.jpg "booking wireframe mobile")

 Features

 1. The booking form – the form is for the customer to fill out using bootstrap (https://getbootstrap.com/docs/4.5/components/forms/), which I used for efficiency.
 It asks for their details (name, email, and contact number).
 It also asks which room they would like to book, and the time and date.
 2. Book Now – The submit button for the form is in bright red (danger button from bootstrap mentioned above).
 I have kept each book now link the same button, to keep it simple and effective.
 3. I have set certain requirements for the form:

 •	Each field is required – it will not let you submit without filling each field
 •	Email must have the correct format
 •	The time of booking is only allowed to be selected during opening hours.

-Features to implement
-1. I had the idea to add a sale bar just under the header, but I decided against it as I wanted to keep it simple.

 Booking page desktop
 ![booking screenshot](https://raw.githubusercontent.com/alisadiq91/escaperoomms1/master/assets/images/booking-screenshot.png "booking screenshot")